karenyyng/ElGordo_paper1/README.md

 *  Test sensitivity of polarization prior (over the weekend)
 *  rerun MCMC with suitable acceptance rate / variance (early next week)
 *  rerun MCMAC with updated data (late next week)
+*  modify MCMAC to output the location of the centroids - (which coordinate do we want them in???)
 *  Grab Will 's code / modify it for plotting all the simulation outputs (late next week)
 *  make picture with locations of subclusters, center of mass and